Vocabulary, or the repertoire of words that

 and as they are reused with future classes.

-Words Match-Ups are manipulative products.
+Words Match are manipulative products.
 The multilevel synonym

 matching activity teaches synonym substitution, a powerful writing strategy,